yale-cpsc-419-templates/pset-3-template/README.md

 >
 > Failure to include a `requirements.txt` file if you use third-party packages will result in an automatic 5% penalty and a request that you submit an appropriate `requirements.txt` file to the graders.

-Submit your solution to Canvas (in the assignment named "Website Version 1") as [a link to that release](https://docs.github.com/en/repositories/releasing-projects-on-github/linking-to-releases).
+Submit your solution to Canvas (in the assignment named "Web Version A") as [a link to that release](https://docs.github.com/en/repositories/releasing-projects-on-github/linking-to-releases).

 As noted above in the [Rules](#rules) section, it must be the case that either you submit all of your team’s files or your teammate submits all of your team’s files.
 (It must not be the case that you submit some of your team’s files and your teammate submits some of your team’s files.)